Najlaa-Shariefi/CRISP-DM-Process-on-No-Show-Medical-Appointments-Dataset/README.md

 ## Files Descriptions
-- README.md: Documentation of analysis and insights into final data.
+- **README.md:** Documentation of analysis and insights into final data.
-- Applying CRISP-DM Process.ipynb: The Code written to apply the CRISP-DM Process on the dataset.
+- **Applying CRISP-DM Process.ipynb:** The Code written to apply the CRISP-DM Process on the dataset.
--	Applying CRISP-DM Process.html: The html version of the code file.
+-	**Applying CRISP-DM Process.html:** The html version of the code file.
--	no-show-appointments.csv: the original dataset (Resource: Kaggle).
+-	**no-show-appointments.csv:** the original dataset (Resource: Kaggle).

 ## Interacting with the project
-You can check the insights and visualizations used to answer the Questions of interest ported above on [this Blog](link here).
+Kindly check the insights and visualizations used to answer the Questions of interest ported above on [this Blog](link here).

 ## Licensing, Authors, Acknowledgements
 None